ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-We can think of $C $ as a budget for the amount that margin can be violated by$n $ observations.
-If$C=0 $ then there is no budget for violations to the margin i.e maximal margin classifier.
-As the budget$ C$  increases, the model becomes more tolerant of violations to the margin, and so the margin will widen.
+We can think of $C$ as a budget for the amount that margin can be violated by $n$ observations.
+If $C=0$ then there is no budget for violations to the margin i.e maximal margin classifier.
+As the budget $C$  increases, the model becomes more tolerant of violations to the margin, and so the margin will widen.
 Conversely, as C decreases, we become less tolerant of violations to the margin and so the margin narrows.

 </details>